-The State of Black Design is looking for writings and creative works for our first peer-reviewed journal to be published Fall of 2021.
+The State of Black Design is looking for writings and creative works for our first peer-reviewed book to be published Fall of 2022.
 We are focused on four topic areas of Black design; 1) Design Industry, 2) Design Pedagogy, 3) Black Design Organizations, and 4) Design Activism.

 We are looking for contributions in the form of research papers, position papers, reports, opinion pieces, visual pieces, case studies, or frameworks.
 The final works will be:

 Case Studies / Frameworks / Materials (5000-6000 words)

 300-500 word abstracts are now due December 1, 2021 in the form of a PDF (titled “SOBDAbstract_Topic_Firstname_Lastname.pdf” -the topic is one of the four focus areas (1) Design Industry, 2) Design Pedagogy, 3) Black Design Organizations, and 4) Design Activism), example: “SOBDAbstract_DesignActivism_Audre_Lorde.pdf”).
 For the blind peer-review process, do not include your name within the PDF, only on the file name.
 At the top of your abstract, include what your final work will be (research paper, position paper, report, opinion piece, visual piece(s), or case study).
 Send your completed PDF to the journal curators, Omari Souza and Terresa Moses, at firstname.lastname@example.org.